prithvi-kaizen/job-portal/README.md

 # Team-1

-Team-1 is a minimalist, full-stack job board platform built for clarity and speed.
-It connects talent with companies through a clean, modern interface, supporting role-based authentication and secure file uploads.
+Team-1 is a full-stack job board platform built for clarity and speed.
+It connects talent with companies through an interface, supporting role-based authentication and secure file uploads.

 ## Tech Stack